MiguelEVeliz/fibonacci_web_service/README.md

   http://www.python.org/getit/

+Alternatively, i provided a apt-requirements.txt that helps with the installation of the requirements, to install the packages automatically, download the apt-requirements.txt file run the following command:

+    $ xargs -a apt-requirements.txt sudo apt-get install

 You also need to have flask installed.

 In Ubuntu, Mint and Debian you can install flask like this:

     $ sudo pip3 install flask

-Make sure git is also installed, if not you can install it like this:

-    $ sudo apt-get install git

 Quick start